 This program of study is taught completely in English.

-Thanks to close collaboration between the departments of Business Informatics, Sociology, Political Science and Mathematics you can take advantage of the excellent range of courses available in four different areas.
+Thanks to close and interdisciplinary collaboration between the departments of Business Informatics, Sociology, Political Science, and Mathematics you can take advantage of the excellent range of courses available in different areas.
 You can select from a wide range of modules and focus on areas that suit your goals and interests.

-With only about 25 students, the class size of this program of study is rather small.
-Students in the master’s program Mannheim Master in Data Science thus benefit from a superb student-to-faculty ratio.
+With only about 55 students, the class size of this program of study is rather small.
+Students in the master’s program Mannheim Master in Data Science thus benefit from a superb student-to-teacher ratio.
 A motivated and interdisciplinary team of professors will be happy to personally answer any study-related questions.